Quick Tip: Ziplock bag map cover

 People of a certain outdoor experience and vintage may remember the older-style Appalachian Mountain Club White Mountain Guide.

-A short, thick book with very utilitarian [1] black and white text.
-And even more utilitarian black and white paper maps.
+A short, thick book with very utilitarian [1] black-and-white text.
+And even more utilitarian black-and-white paper maps.

 But they had the information I needed.